 In essence, therefore, the inquisition split jurisdiction in the harbour between the lordship and the town.
 The harbour was said to fork at the hamlet of Westleton: from this point southwards, it belonged to Dunwich; northwards, it belonged to the lordship.

-This settlement might have worked in principle, but in practice it was undermined by the shifting coastal environment.
+This settlement might have worked in principle, but in practice it was soon undermined by the shifting coastal environment.
 Sand and shingle repeatedly blocked the mouth of the harbour over the course of the thirteenth and fourteenth centuries, before a storm of January 1328 blocked it once and for all.
 Meanwhile, the sea broke through the Kingsholme sands opposite Westleton, making it possible for trade to enter the haven without passing by Dunwich.
 The town, already physically and demographically depleted by the erosion and destruction of its buildings in storms, was now also bypassed by visiting merchants; they could avoid the town’s tolls on shipping and trade, and sail straight to Walberswick without having to pay.

-Understandably, the inhabitants of Walberswick and Blythburgh grew reluctant to pay annual shipping dues to Dunwich for a silted-up harbour that was no longer in use.
+Understandably, the inhabitants of Walberswick and Blythburgh grew reluctant to pay their annual shipping dues to Dunwich for a silted-up harbour that was no longer in use.
 No real conflict arose, however, until the 1380s.
 This dispute began when the Swillington lords of Blythburgh started to assert their claim to the piece of land called ‘Kingsholme’.
 This was the shallow, gravelly marshland that had been gradually formed since the Dunwich harbour had silted up in the early fourteenth century.
 Sir Roger Swillington had encouraged his tenants to stop paying tolls in Dunwich, and began a suit of novel disseisin to recover the land.
 After a great deal of legal manoeuvering throughout the 1390s, the burgesses were able to defend their rights through an appeal to the Crown.
 They were taken under royal protection in 1400, and an inquisition was ordered into the ownership of the marshland.

 But in the next couple of years, Swillington regained the upper hand, after his lawyer Hugo Holcote unearthed three early thirteenth-century charters used in the disputes between the town and the Cressy lords.
 The first, from 1229, guaranteed the lordship’s rights to shipwreck and its tenants’ exemption from tolls from ‘the south part of Eycliff by Southwold to the port of Dunwich’.
-In the much-changed landscape of the early fifteenth century, such foreshore rights which had once applied just to the lands around the Dunwich harbour now applied to the harbour itself, because it had become land.
-The burgesses quickly ceded ownership of the land to Swillington in an arbitration of 1405, but continued to dispute his claims to jurisdiction in the harbour.
+In the much-changed landscape of the early fifteenth century, such foreshore rights, which had once applied just to the lands around the Dunwich harbour, now applied to the harbour itself, because it had become land.
+The burgesses quickly ceded ownership of the land to Swillington in an arbitration of 1405, but continued to dispute his claims of jurisdiction in the harbour.

 These claims were decided, however, by the production of yet more old charters.
 First, Holcote found the 1228 agreement between Margery Cressy and the burgesses.
 In 1407, before the king’s council, he used it to argue successfully that Dunwich’s right to take shipping tolls from tenants of the lordship had long since expired.
 Second, the issue of Dunwich’s general jurisdiction over the harbour was settled by the production of the royal inquiry of 1231, which Swillington had exemplified in the summer of 1409.
 As seen above, this inquiry had divided the harbour in half, allocating the part north of Westleton to the lordship, and the southern part to Dunwich.
 But what had been a relatively straightforward geographical statement in the early thirteenth century had become, two centuries later, an explosive disruption of Dunwich’s jurisdictions.